mozilla/eslint-plugin-no-unsanitized/README.md

 [Sanitizer API](https://developer.mozilla.org/en-US/docs/Web/API/HTML_Sanitizer_API)
 and calls to `.setHTML()` are also allowed by default.

-This plugin is build for and used within Mozilla to maintain and improve the security of our products and services.
+This plugin is built for and used within Mozilla to maintain and improve the security of our products and services.

 # Rule Details